dariusmehri/Risk-Screening-Tool-to-Predict-Accidents-at-Construction-Sites/README.md

-# Automation-of-Building-Construction-Risk-Screening-Tool
-A risk screening tool for buildings with active construction permits
+A pythong program was developed to automatically identify high risk construction sites.